-The aws:ec2/vpcEndpoint:VpcEndpoint resource, part of the Pulumi AWS provider, creates VPC endpoints that enable private connectivity to AWS services and PrivateLink-enabled applications without internet gateways.
-This guide focuses on four capabilities: Gateway endpoints for S3 access, Interface endpoints with security groups and private DNS, custom IP addressing, and third-party PrivateLink integration.
+The aws:ec2/vpcEndpoint:VpcEndpoint resource, part of the Pulumi AWS provider, creates VPC endpoints that enable private connections to AWS services and third-party PrivateLink services without internet gateways.
+This guide focuses on four capabilities: Gateway endpoints for S3 and DynamoDB, Interface endpoints with private DNS, custom IP addressing, and third-party PrivateLink integration.

-VPC endpoints require an existing VPC and reference subnets, security groups, or route tables depending on endpoint type.
+VPC endpoints attach to existing VPCs, subnets, security groups, and route tables.
+Third-party endpoints may require Route 53 configuration.
 The examples are intentionally small.
 Combine them with your own VPC infrastructure and access policies.

-Most deployments begin with Gateway endpoints for S3 or DynamoDB, allowing private access without internet gateways or NAT devices.
+Most deployments begin with Gateway endpoints for S3 or DynamoDB, enabling private access without internet gateways or NAT devices.

 import * as pulumi from "@pulumi/pulumi";